 - Rev up your energy

 As a meditation teacher, I’m frequently asked which form of meditation is the best or the most effective.
 People also want to know if meditation is possible without a religious connection or belief in God.
 Then there are questions as to whether busy type A personalities can slow down enough to meditate.

 In order to be successful, meditation needs to be simple, comfortable, and have results that make you want to keep showing up every day.
-As far as the details go, whatever works for you is the right approach, and you have plenty of varieties to choose from.
-The key is making time every day to sit, breathe, and connect with the self.
+As far as the details go, whatever works for you is the right meditative approach, and you have plenty of varieties to choose from.
+When you meditate, the key is making time every day to sit, breathe, and connect with the self.

 Primordial Sound Meditation